Alexczh1/Alexczh1.github.io/_pages/about.md

   - /about.html
 ---

 I am Ziheng Cheng, a senior-year undergraduate student in School of Mathematical Sciences, Peking University.
-My research interests span broadly in machine learning, statistics and operational research.
+My research interests span broadly in statistics, optimization and machine learning.
 If you are interested in my research, please feel free to contact me.
 Here is my [CV](../assets/CV.pdf).

 News
 ======
+- **Oct, 2023** Join [Microsoft Research Asia](https://www.msra.cn/) as an intern!
 - **Sep, 2023** Our paper "Particle-based Variational Inference with Generalized Wasserstein Gradient Flow" accepted at NeurIPS 2023!
 - **June, 2023** Visit [Tengyu Ma](https://ai.stanford.edu/~tengyuma/) at Stanford!
 - **June, 2023** A new paper "Momentum Benefits Non-IID Federated Learning Simply and Provably" on Arxiv!